 7. Voting.
 Directors may not be represented at any meeting by an alternate, nor may proxies be given.
-Each Director will have one (1) vote upon every issue properly submitted for vote at any meeting of the Board of Directors, except that no Director may cast a vote on any matter on which he or she has or appears to have a conflict of interest, as defined by federal or state law or under the Corporation's policies then in effect.
+Each Director will have one (1) vote upon every issue properly submitted for vote at any meeting of the Board of Directors, except that no Director may cast a vote on any matter on which he or she has or appears to have a conflict of interest, as defined by federal or state law or under CSCF's policies then in effect.
 Any Director who has such a conflict of interest must declare the same and refrain from discussion at the meeting and voting on the issue.

 8. Majority Rule.
-All matters before the Board will be determined by a majority vote of Directors present at the meeting with a quorum present, with the exception of the following, which must be approved by a vote of two-thirds (2/3) of the Board's total membership:
+All matters before the Board will be determined by a majority vote of Directors present at the meeting with a quorum present, with the exception of the following, which must be approved by a vote of two-thirds (2/3) of the Board, a quorum having been established:

-- a. amendments to these Bylaws (as provided under Section 13 below); and - b. any contract or agreement between the Corporation and a Director, a relative (as defined in s.
-112.3143[1][b], Florida Statues) of a Director, or any contract or agreement that would be a conflict for any such Director as defined by federal or state law or under the Corporation's policies then in effect. - c. removal of the President (as provided in Article VII, Section 9 above).
+- a. amendments to these Bylaws (as provided under Section 13 below); and - b. any contract or agreement between CSCF and a Director, a relative (as defined in s.
+112.3143[1][c], Florida Statutes) of a Director, or any contract or agreement that would be a conflict for any such Director as defined by federal or state law or under CSCF's policies then in effect.